Saint John the Evangelist School

 Some Quick Facts

-- Upon graduation, our students attend Holy Cross High School, Sacred Heart High School, Chase Collegiate Schoool, The Gunnery, Westover School, The Hotchkiss School and Taft School
+Upon graduation, our students attend Holy Cross High School, Sacred Heart High School, St. Paul's High School, Watertown High School, Kaynor Tech, Canterbury School, Chase Collegiate Schoool, Kennedy High School, Nonnewaug High School, Pomperaug High School, Wamogo High School, The Gunnery, Westover School, Waterbury Career Academy, Choate Rosemary Hall, The Hotchkiss School and Taft School.

-- Our classes are small by design and integrate critical thinking skills as well as technology into daily lesson prsentations.
+Our classes are small by design and integrate technology into daily lesson presentations.

-- SMARTboard Technology enhances classroom lesson presentations in every grade.
+SMARTboard Technology enhances classroom lesson presentations in Grades K-8.

-- The middle and upper grades stress development of critical thinking skills, creative writing and high school preparatory skills.
+The middle and upper grades stress the development of critical thinking skills, creative writing, and high school preparatory skills.

-- Scholarships are available each year through the Archbishop's Annual Appeal Scholarship Fund.
-New families may apply and be considered for scholarships awards.
+Scholarships are available each year through the Archbishop's Annual Appeal Scholarship Fund.
+New families may apply for scholarship award consideration.